s-niki/Getting-cleaning-data-project/README.md

 ## Files decription (steps to reproduce the project)

 **run_analysis.R**  - a script that performs data analysis, tidies data and creates a file, which contains a tidy dataset.
+You need to run this script in R Studio.

 **CodeBook.md** - a description of the variables, the data, and operations to clean up and tidy the data